fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 ## Install the FusionCharts Django Wrapper

-In order to install and start working with FusionCharts Django wrapper you need to:
+To install and start working with FusionCharts Django wrapper you need to:

 * Include the `FusionCharts.py` (present in the [django-wrapper](https:/github.com/fusioncharts/django-wrapper/blob/master/fusioncharts/fusioncharts.py '@@open-newtab') repository) file into your project.
 Once done, you can start rendering the charts using the classes and methods under the FusionCharts namespace.